voucherifyio/voucherify-pot-pos/README.md

 ### Simplified user registration
 The store enables simplified user registration, which involves creating a customer by telephone number.
 This action allows you to collect loyalty points on a specific user's card, which can then be used in the [Voucherify app](https://voucherify-pot-mobile-35601287c1ae.herokuapp.com/) after full registration.
 A user who has completed full registration is recognized by the `registered_customer` metadata, which is included in the customer metadata.

+### Selecting/enabling specific campaign
+We can select one of two available loyalty campaigns.
+After selecting a specific campaign, it will be enabled and disabling the other campaign.

 ### Loyalty card management
 The application presents a list of loyalty cards of all users, which allows you to scan and add points to a specific loyalty card.